Interchange FeesHow Rates Get Set & How to Keep Your Costs as Low as Possible

 Blended

 This fee scale is found in flat-rate and tiered pricing plans.
 It combines interchange and processor’s markup into one charge.
-While this approach can make fees predictable, amounts will fluctuate between issuers and processors.
-You may not know how much you are paying specifically for interchange.
+This approach can make fees more predictable, but amounts will still fluctuate between issuers and processors.
+You may not know how much you are paying specifically for interchange alone.

 This fee scale details how much your processor will take for each transaction, and factors into the interchange-plus and subscription pricing plans.
 It separates interchange from markup fees and clarifies how fees are calculated and apportioned by the processor (think ‘transparent’ price scaling).